 What props will I need?

 It'd be helpful to have a yoga mat to begin with (even this isn't a necessity; you can do the classes on a carpeted floor) and possibly a blanket to use to sit on and cover yourself with for the final relaxation.

-If you REALLY want to go all out, read below and click here for my recommendations:
+If you REALLY want to go all out, read below:

 usually beginners and those with injuries, etc appreciate extra padding

 Ideally, I'd want everyone to have wooden yoga blocks, but these can be quite expensive, cumbersome, and are not comfortable for beginners in restorative postures.